nikitabuyevich/discover-your-hospital/README.md

 This project was initially developed by [Nikita Buyevich](https://www.linkedin.com/in/nikitabuyevich/) and [Danny Yoon](https://github.com/syoon46) in 36 hours at [HackIllinois 2018](https://hackillinois.org/).

+This project was the runner up winner of the "Grow Your Future" award presented by [John Deere](https://www.deere.com/en/index.html) at [HackIllinois 2018](https://hackillinois.org/).

 ## Architecture

 The project ingested the public hospital patient survey API [HCAHPS](https://dev.socrata.com/foundry/data.medicare.gov/rmgi-5fhi).